jitsi/handbook/docs/devops-guide/reservation.md

 ### Support for a reservation system over REST API

-It is possible to connect to external conference reservation system using REST API.
-Before new Jitsi-meet conference is created reservation system will be queried for room availability.
-The system is supposed to return positive or negative response which also contains conference duration.
+It is possible to connect to an external conference reservation system using a REST API.
+Before a new Jitsi-meet conference is created, the reservation system will be queried for room availability.
+The system is supposed to return a positive or negative response code, which also contains conference duration.
 Prosody will enforce conference duration and if the time limit is exceeded the conference will be terminated.

 #### Enable reservation system

-In order to enable reservation system URL base for REST API endpoint must be configured.
-Under the main virtual host in prosody enable module "reservations" and add the config `reservations_api_prefix`:
+In order to enable the reservation system, the URL base for the REST API endpoint must be configured.
+Under the main virtual host in prosody, enable module "reservations" and add the config `reservations_api_prefix`:

 ```